younes-io/tla/README.md

 How to get the binary
 ---------------------
-- From source (current flow):
-  - Build once and run: `cargo build --release` then use `./target/release/tla ...`
-  - Or install into your cargo bin dir: `cargo install --path .` then run `tla ...`
+- Install into your cargo bin dir (recommended): `cargo install --path .` then run `tla ...`
+- Or build once and run from the release target: `cargo build --release` then `./target/release/tla ...`
-- When published to crates.io: `cargo install tla` (not yet published).
+- Future: `cargo install tla` (once published).

 Prerequisites (Linux)
 ---------------------